IBM/ce-cns/documentation/inspect-the-project.md

 Here we find four tabs used to configure the application instance on `Code Engine`.

-* First select the `Code` tab.
+* First, select the `Code` tab.
 Here you see our container image reference to the Quay container registry.

 ![](images/cns-ce-inspect-project-update-02.png)